High mass accretion rates onto evolved stripped-envelope massive stars by jet-induced mass removal: Mass accretion and expansion

 Figure \ref{fig:alpha} demonstrates the reduced stellar expansion for several simulations of cases B, all accreting the same amount of mass in the same period of time (Table \ref{Tab:Table2}).
 This figure shows the evolution of stellar radius over time, and that the larger the value of $\alpha = {\dot M_{\rm rm}}/ {\dot M_{\rm add}}$, the smaller the stellar expansion.
 In Figure \ref{fig:R_vs_t_SIM_D_E_F} we present the radius as a function of time for cases D, E, and F. These three cases also present the reduced stellar expansion with increasing value of $\alpha$.

 Only three-dimensional simulations of the accretion process with a correct treatment of the star can determine the correct value of $\alpha$.
 These are extremely complicated simulations.
 We expect the mass removal process to operate in a negative feedback loop.
 When the star expands more, the outer envelope layers' binding energy decreases, while its volume increases, both of which make mass removal by the jets that the accretion disk launches easier.
-The condition is that the expanding envelope does not destroy the accretion disk, as \cite{ScolnicBearSoker2025} have shown is likely to be the case.
+The condition is that the expanding envelope does not destroy the accretion disk, as \cite{ ScolnicBearSoker2025} have shown is likely to be the case.
 The reason is that the density of the expanding envelope is lower than the density of the accretion disk \citep{ScolnicBearSoker2025}.
 In Figure \ref{fig:Density_mass_vs_r_B4} we present the density and mass profiles for simulation B4.
 These indicate that the expanding envelope has a low mass and low density.
 This allows the accretion disk to survive within the outer envelope and launch jets that remove the envelope's outer regions.
+Substituting the accretion rate for simulation B4, $\dot M_{\rm acc} = 0.015 M_\odot \yr^{-1}$, and the stellar mass $M=6 M_\odot$ in equation (2) of \cite{ScolnicBearSoker2025}, we find the density of the accretion disk at the stellar radius $R= 5.45 R_\odot$ at the time we present Figure \ref{fig:Density_mass_vs_r_B4}, to be $\rho_{\rm d} \simeq 3 \times 10^{-6} \g \cm^{-3}$.
+There is the uncertainty due to the Shakura-Sunyaev viscosity parameter, which is scaled by \cite{ScolnicBearSoker2025} to be $\alpha_{\rm d} = 0.1$.
+This density is about equal to the stellar density on the surface, as seen in Figure \ref{fig:Density_mass_vs_r_B4}.
+We conclude that the disk can survive in the outer parts of the inflated envelope, even if somewhat distortedted by the stellar envelope.